Is the Pain Overwhelming?

 It's Not Your Fault

 Traumatic experiences and conditions break safety, rupture connection, and undermine dignity.

 What's read as trauma by our nervous systems is dependent on many different factors, but what we do know is that experiences of oppression and material scarcity lower our ability to be resilient in the face of trauma.

-Because of this, it makes a lot of sense to hold a pretty wide definition of trauma that encompasses many of our experiences.
 Trauma comes to live in our nervous systems when we experience something, that in that moment can't be integrated.

-We work through the body because that's where trauma lives.
+Our trauma therapists work through the body because that's where trauma lives.
 We have lots of good ideas and those good ideas tend to give out under pressure.
 If we could think our way out of trauma, that would be amazing!
 And unfortunately, that's not enough.
 Our story or narrative of trauma is just one piece of the puzzle.